Spring Boot ConfigurationProperties tutorial

 }

-The prefix argument shows which properties, starting with this prefix, will be used by the class decorated with the @ConfigurationProperties annotation.
+The prefix argument shows which properties, starting with this prefix, are to be used by the class decorated with the @ConfigurationProperties annotation.

-To access the basic String properties defined in the Spring Boot configuration file, all you need to do is add a property whose name matches one in the application.properties file, along with the corresponding setters and getters.
+To access the basic String properties defined in the Spring Boot configuration file, all you need to do is add a property with the name that matches one in the application.properties file, along with the corresponding setters and getters.
 The SpringBootConfiguration example class looks like this:

 package com.mcnz.spring.configuration;